iProzd/deepmd-kit/doc/outisli/SeZM-Net.md

 SeZM-Net uses `_ENV_DIM = 1` (se_r style) for `EnvMatStatSe` compatibility.
 This means:

 - `ndescrpt = nnei * 1` (only radial statistics are collected)
-- The `env_protection` parameter is kept for interface compatibility but is not actively used
 - `mean` and `stddev` statistics are maintained but not used in the forward pass (SeZM-Net uses radial basis functions directly instead of traditional env_mat)

 ### Multi-layer SO(2) Convolution